Solar Energy Equipment

-NWES selects highest quality components with expert workmanship.
-On this page we describe the brands of solar panels, inverters and other solar components that we often install.
-We will design your solar system to best match your unique site.
-Here you can learn about the equipment.
+NWES selects the highest quality components with expert workmanship.
+We have carefully chosen these brands of solar panels, inverters, and related solar energy equipment.
+Our Washington State solar energy company will design your solar system to best match your unique project and site.
+Read on to learn about solar energy equipment.

-We offer solar panels (solar modules) that we know from experience will generate the power expected, last a very long time, and have a reliable warranty.
+We offer solar panels (also known as solar modules) that we know from experience will generate the power expected, last a very long time, and have a reliable warranty.
 Each module is tested at the manufacturing plant for wattage.

-We select the best inverter for your particular site.
+We select the best inverter for your project and site.
 The inverter converts DC electricity from the modules to grid-compatible AC power.
-As they are less expensive and more efficient, a string inverter is always the default option for simple arrays where all panels are installed with the same orientation for each electrical string, which generally consists of 8 to 13 modules.
+As they are less expensive and more efficient, a string inverter is generally the default option for simple arrays where all panels face the same direction at the same tilt.
 A string inverter is usually mounted on the exterior or interior of the garage, close to the utility’s service meter, or on the ground mount in the case of a ground-mounted system.
+Otherwise, our standard offering is the SolarEdge Inverter with a SolarEdge optimizer for each solar panel.

-When the roof arrangement is more complicated due to shading or small roof surfaces, we design the system with optimizers or micro-inverters .
-Either micro-inverters or optimizers are mounted under the modules on the roof, and give us more flexibility in designing the system to utilize your roof space.
-Micro-inverters make it easier to expand the solar system in the future so be sure to let us know if you desire to add more modules at a future date.
+When the roof arrangement is more complicated due to multiple small sections of roof or shading, our Washington State solar energy company design the system with optimizers or micro-inverters.
+Either micro-inverters or optimizers are mounted under the modules on the roof, creating flexibility for the design to utilize your roof space to generate the most power.

 Balance of System